 Based on the imaging and exam, the pain specialist tries to optimize the patient outcome by including a combination of each of the three main categories of treatment: intervention, physical therapy and/or medication.
 Interventions such as injections are commonly used to help alleviate pain.

-“The primary purpose of injections is to provide a pain-free period of time for patients to participate in physical therapy and strengthening programs.”
+“The main reasons of performing injections are to provide a pain-free period to allow patients to participate in physical therapy or to aid in diagnosis for surgical planning.”

 The following are different types of interventional treatments that Dr. Shah uses in his practice: